jokob-sk/NetAlertX/docs/INSTALL.md

   ```

 4.2 - Test Python

-  New versions of 'Raspberry Pi OS' includes python.
+  New versions of 'Raspberry Pi OS' includes Python.
 You can check that
   Python is installed with the command:
   ```
   python -V